Are You New to Keto?

 Keto on the go!
 Many restaurants – even fast food – can provide low-carb options.
 Burgers without the bun and a salad instead of fries will help you avoid ketosis-hindering carbage.
 Have fun asking your server to top your protein with “more butter than the chef has ever given anyone.
 Ever."

-Companies like Keto Bars and Keto Krate offer some awesome options for the keto traveler.
+Companies like Kiss My Keto and Keto Krate offer some awesome options for the keto traveler.
 You can DIY a keto travel kit with macadamia nuts, pecans, almonds, uncured beef jerky, a keto bar and keto shake, salami, celery, single-serving packets of natural almond butter and coconut oil.
 Easy-peasy!

 Can I/do I have to workout on keto?